Moser–de Bruijn sequence

-In number theory, the Moser–de Bruijn sequence is an integer sequence named after Leo Moser and Nicolaas Govert de Bruijn, consisting of the sums of distinct powers of 4, or equivalently the numbers whose binary representations are nonzero only in even positions.
+In number theory, the Moser–de Bruijn sequence is an integer sequence named after Leo Moser and Nicolaas Govert de Bruijn, consisting of the sums of distinct powers of 4.
+Equivalently, they are the numbers whose binary representations are nonzero only in even positions.

-These numbers grow in proportion to the square numbers, and are the squares for a modified form of arithmetic without carrying.
-When the values in the sequence are doubled, their differences are all non-square.
-Every non-negative integer has a unique representation as the sum of a sequence member and a doubled sequence member.
-This decomposition into sums can be used to define a bijection between the integers and pairs of integers, to define coordinates for the Z-order curve, and to construct inverse pairs of transcendental numbers with simple decimal representations.
+The Moser–de Bruijn numbers in this sequence grow in proportion to the square numbers.
+They are the squares for a modified form of arithmetic without carrying.
+The difference of two Moser–de Bruijn numbers, multiplied by two, is never square.
+Every natural number can be formed in a unique way as the sum of a Moser–de Bruijn number and twice a Moser–de Bruijn number.
+This representation as a sum defines a one-to-one correspondence between integers and pairs of integers, listed in order of their positions on a Z-order curve.

+The Moser–de Bruijn sequence can be used to construct pairs of transcendental numbers that are multiplicative inverses of each other and both have simple decimal representations.
 A simple recurrence relation allows values of the Moser–de Bruijn sequence to be calculated from earlier values, and can be used to prove that the Moser–de Bruijn sequence is a 2-regular sequence.